verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --blif_file <file>

-    Path to technology mapped user circuit in blif format
+    Path to technology mapped user circuit in blif format.

+    .. note:: If specified the ``circuit`` positional argument is treated as the circuit name.

 .. option:: --net_file <file>